 - Accountability and ownership of deliverables.

-- A shared understanding and a mutual agreement to objectives and milestones from all parties involved.
+- A shared understanding and an agreement to objectives and milestones from all parties involved.

 - Reduced Risks and Costs with proactive planning, mitigation, and coordination.